icon-project/sodax-backend-analyzer/README.md

 - Ensure required arguments are provided
 - Verify address formats are valid Ethereum addresses

-## 📞 Support

-For issues and questions:
-- Create an issue in the repository
-- Check existing issues for solutions
-- Review the documentation

 ---

+**Important Notes**:
-**Note**: This tool requires a running MongoDB instance with the appropriate SODAX backend data and internet connectivity for blockchain RPC calls.
-Make sure your environment is properly configured before use.
+- This tool requires a **local MongoDB instance** running on your machine with the SODAX backend database
+- You cannot use this tool without having the database running locally
+- Internet connectivity is required for blockchain RPC calls
+- Make sure your environment is properly configured before use